hackbg/dacade-course-icp/README.md

 ## Usage:

+It's recommended to use the UI that is generated when you deploy the canister using the `dfx deploy` command.

 To post a message to a thread you need to have:

 1. A registration
 2. Created a forum
 3. Created a thread
+4. Post a message and pass the thread id to the `createMessage` method.

 ## Error Handling